The Four Parts of Medicare

-The Centers for Medicare and Medicaid Services (CMS) offers Original Medicare, also known as Medicare Part A and Part B. However, many people find they need more coverage than what Original Medicare provides.
-For example, you might want dental, vision and hearing insurance or prescription drug coverage.
-This is where Medicare Part C and Part D come in.
+The Centers for Medicare & Medicaid Services (CMS) offers Original Medicare, which includes Medicare Part A (hospital care) and Part B (doctor visits).
+However, many people find they need more coverage than what Original Medicare provides.
+For example, you might want dental, vision, and hearing insurance, or prescription drug coverage.
+This is where Medicare Part C (a Medicare Advantage plan) and Part D (a prescription drug plan) come in.

-After you enroll in Original Medicare Part A and B, you can sign up for Part C or Part D through a private insurance company like Amerigroup.
-CMS does not offer Medicare Part C or Medicare Part D plans.
+After you enroll in Original Medicare Part A and B, you can sign up for Part C and/or Part D through a private insurance company like Amerigroup.
+Original Medicare does not offer Part C or Part D plans.

-Medicare Part A covers hospital stays and at-home care.
+Medicare Part A (one part of Original Medicare) covers hospital stays and some at-home care.
 Part A is important in case you have an unexpected injury or sudden illness that requires inpatient care.
+Keep in mind that Medicare Part A does not include coverage for prescription drugs.

-Medicare Part B includes doctor visits, medical tests, X-rays, medical supplies and long-term preventive care.
-Part B is your coverage for health care visits that help you stay healthy.
+Medicare Part B (the other part of Original Medicare) includes doctor visits, medical tests, X-rays, medical supplies, and long-term preventive care.
+It provides coverage for the healthcare visits that help you stay healthy.
+Like Medicare Part A, Medicare Part B does not include coverage for prescription drugs.

-Medicare Part C (also called a Medicare Advantage plan) is an all-in-one plan that combines Part A, B and usually Part D to give you more health care options.
-Most Medicare Advantage plans include coverage for prescription drugs, dental, vision and hearing aids, and also have benefits such as fitness programs, transportation and more.
+Medicare Part C (also called a Medicare Advantage plan) is an all-in-one plan that combines Part A and B, and usually includes Part D. Most Medicare Advantage plans also include coverage for dental, vision, and hearing aids.

-Medicare Part D covers prescription drugs, something Part A and Part B do not cover.
-Part D is important if you have regular medications for a condition such as high blood pressure.
-Amerigroup has Medicare Advantage plans that include Part D, and standalone Part D plans for prescription drug coverage.
-Find and compare plans to see which one is the best fit for you:
+Medicare Part D covers prescription drugs, which are not included in Part A or Part B. Part D is important if you have regular medications for a condition such as high blood pressure.